CT6056 - Applied Robotics (2025/26)

 Autonomous robots and obstacle avoidance, mobile robot kinematics, maze exploration and path planning;

-Simulation and Robot Operating System (ROS)
+Simulation of Robotics using MATLAB, and Coppeliasim Simulator or Robot Operating System (ROS),

 Program design, hardware implementation and physical device construction, maintenance and safe disposal of end-of-life products

-Laboratory skills and safety, LSEP: legal, social, ethical and professional issues in context of robotics
+Laboratory skills and safety, LSEP: legal, social, ethical and professional issues in context of robotics.

 Balance of independent study and scheduled teaching activity